 There are other types of breast cancer and further information about these can be found on Breast Cancer Care’s website

-We work in partnership with the Royal Marsden Hospital and with the support of our breast care nurses (clinical nurse specialists) team, we provide an integrated, comprehensive and sympathetic breast care pathway.
+We work in partnership with the Royal Marsden Hospital and with the support of our breast care nurses team, we provide an integrated, comprehensive and sympathetic care pathway.

-We aim to see everyone suspected of having breast cancer within one week of the referral to the unit, and within a maximum of two weeks, via our one stop clinics.
-Last year 3235 women were referred to the breast clinic and of these 249 were diagnosed with breast cancer.
+We aim to see everyone suspected of having breast cancer within one week of the referral to the unit, and within a maximum of two weeks, via our one-stop clinics.

-In early breast cancer, surgery is usually the first treatment provided.
-Then depending on the type of surgery and what is learnt about your cancer after looking at it under the microscope, you may be advised to have one or a combination of the treatments listed above.
+In early breast cancer, surgery is usually the first treatment.
+Depending on the type of surgery and what is learned about your cancer after looking at it under a microscope, you may be advised to have one or a combination of the treatments listed above.

 In a very small number of women, breast cancer is found after it has spread to another part of the body (secondary breast cancer).

 Secondary cancer, also called advanced or metastatic cancer, is not curable and the aim of treatment is to control and slow down the disease, relieve symptoms and maintain quality of life.